lucky-wolf/DW2-XL/README.md

 ### v1.1.8
 - Normalized many of the planetary defense facility techs so they become available around the same tech-level
+- Updated engines to have meaningful vector thrust values (70-375)

 ### v1.1.7
 - Increased fighter engine output